 So, we think you should know some of the most mind-blowing and also kind of insane facts about Antarctica.
 By the time you finish reading these facts, you will be amazed at how much secrets this beautiful place holds:

-There are places in Antarctica which have not received snow in 2 million years.
+There are places in Antarctica that have not received snow in 2 million years.

 You would think that a place like Antarctica would be covered in snow throughout the year but we’re sorry to disappoint you here.
 Around 1% of the Antarctic is permanently ice-free.
 These areas are the world’s most severe and cruel deserts and have seen neither rain nor snow for 2 million years!
 Scientists, however, are worried because it is predicted that this would soon expand by 25% by the end of the 21st Century, which would, of course, have a disastrous impact on the animals and nature out there.